mifuyutsuki/geoid-bigdata/README.md

 The program pulls data from (1) the Google Maps search results page and (2) the kodeposku.com API to obtain location information from obtained coordinates.
 Due to the dynamic nature of the Google Maps frontend, Selenium is used to initialize a browser, with which the program can "scroll down" search results to obtain more results.

+GeoID is created as part of an internship program.

 ## Disclaimer

 GeoID pulls from publicly available data on Google Maps.
 As an automated web scraper, usage of the program is a legal gray area and may violate Google's Terms of Service.
 Please use this program with caution.